theKIEgit/frameworks_and_languages_module/docs/test-frameworks.md

 -------

 * Demo full local cypress environment
+* Technical:
+    * The entire test suite runs in the browser in javascript - when finished it uploaded the results to the test orchestrator
 * Terminology: Headless
     * Does not need to run the renderer - much lighter memory footprint and less processor time
     * Caution: this it NOT the same as an actual browser with a user.
 There are edge cases it can miss